riyadomf/flippit/Readme.md

     *   At inference time, we ask the model a precise question: "What is the predicted price of this property if we **manually set its `llm_quality_score` to 9 (high-end) and its `renovation_level` to 'Cosmetic'**?"
 This simulation forces the model to predict the true ARV, resulting in a much more accurate and realistic resale price.

 3.  **Renovation Cost Estimation (LLM-Driven):**
     *   The heuristic keyword model was replaced entirely.
-The `renovation_level` provided by the LLM is now mapped to a pre-defined cost-per-square-foot (`RENOVATION_COST_MAP`), resulting in a far more nuanced and context-aware cost estimate.
+The `renovation_level` provided by the LLM is now mapped to a pre-defined cost-per-square-foot (`RENOVATION_COST_MAP`), resulting in a far more context-aware cost estimate.

 4.  **Risk Assessment & Grading (Hybrid):**
     *   The `assess_risk` function now uses the `llm_risk_score` as its baseline, augmenting it with structured data points the LLM can't see (`days_on_mls`, `year_built`, etc.).